-Make sure all Remarks and Recommendations tabs have been filled in and then create an .xml of the DTONs.
+In Pydro, make sure all Remarks and Recommendations tabs have been filled in and then export an .xml of the DTONs.
+This is easily done through Pydro, from the Reports menu, choose Danger to Navigation.
 Have the FOO review the .xml and e-mail it to MCD, CC-ing the Sheet Manager.
 A digital copy of the e-mail should be kept in the PSS folder.
-This PSS folder should also include the H#### DTON.xml and the H#### DTON Report.
+This PSS folder should also include the H####DTON.xml and the H#####DTON_Report.